mahshidhelali/Deeper_ADAS_Test_Generator/README.md

 # Deeper_ADAS_Test_Generator

 **Deeper** is a simulation-based test generator that uses an evolutionary process (i.e., mainly NSGAII) for generating test cases to test a DNN-based lane keeping system in automotive domain.
+It uses a set of quality population seed to augment the search process effectively with regard to the limited test budget.
 It has been developed based on DeepJanus Test input generator (https://github.com/testingautomated-usi/DeepJanus/tree/master/DeepJanus-BNG) [1], which is to explore the Frontier of Behaviours for Deep Learning System Testing and is shared under the MIT license.
+It features enhanced customized objective functions and quality population seed to boost the search process.
 The current test generator has been customized for <a href="https://sbst21.github.io/tools/">Cyber-Physical Systems Testing Competition</a> in <a href="https://sbst21.github.io/">SBST 2021</a>.
 It uses the provided code pipelines by the <a href="https://github.com/se2p/tool-competition-av">competition repository</a>.

 **Installation:**